IBM/open-liberty-security-verify-tutorial/README.md

-# Work in progress
+## Configure Open Liberty to integrate with IBM Security Verify for SSO

-This tutorial shows how to configure Open Liberty for IBM Security Verify
+Please refer to the tutorial on IBM Developer - https://developer.ibm.com/tutorials/configure-open-liberty-to-integrate-with-security-verify-for-sso/